foxcats/LPS/README.md

 Predicate Matching Specification is subordinate to Topic Restriction Specification. this mean that Predicate Mathching Specification takes effect when source entity and target entity are matched to Topic Restriction Specification with whitch Predicate Matching Specificatio is linked.

+CBIDS also support EC(Entity Confidence) that means that How user can trust Entity that searched by IDS

+if users set ec they want, CBIDS clean results that  coincide with ec

-if you want to check Link-Policy, Please download Link-Policy in this folder (ko.dbpedia.org_linkPolicy.rdf,fr.dbpedia.org_linkPolicy.rdf...)
+if you want to check Link-Policy, Please download Link-Policy in CBIDS folder (ko.dbpedia.org_linkPolicy.rdf,fr.dbpedia.org_linkPolicy.rdf...)

 # OS(Ontology Searcher)